certanet/firepyer/README.md

 All functionailty for interacting with an FTD device is contained within the Fdm class and it’s methods.
 Authentication is taken care of transparently when calling a method, so this doesn’t need to be done explicilty.

-Import the Fdm class and instantiate an object, passing in your FTD hostname/IP, username and password (and ignoring SSL verification if using a self-signed cert):
+Import the Fdm class and instantiate an object, passing in your FTD hostname/IP, username and password (and ignoring SSL verification if using an untrusted/self-signed cert):

     >>> from firepyer import Fdm
     >>> fdm = Fdm(host='192.168.45.45', username='admin', password='Admin123', verify=False)